falkr/ttm4175/pages/day1.md

 pi
 ```

-Then, type the password, followed by enter:
+Then, type the password, followed by the key `enter`:

 ```bash
 raspberry